Industry standards

 Policies should be developed in house with a group of staff / dancers who are representative of all those who can make a difference, in order to be most effective and work in the specific context they are being used in.
 Only through consistency, with all the staff working to the same agreed guidelines, can the aims of policies be achieved.
 As each institution is different, examples of policies should be used as a guideline rather than as a set blueprint.

-The following example policies are available on our resources pages:
+There are example policies available on our resources pages

-Please contact the NIDMS manager for further information on creating policies.
+Please contact Erin Sanchez, Head of NIDMS for further information on creating policies.
 In the past we have worked in a consultancy capacity with a number of companies and schools to create bespoke policies for them.